 - i.
 Develop a framework for progression of all learners from one level to the next; - ii.
 Provide for age-appropriate, interdisciplinary and flexible curriculum; - iii.
 Provide for relevant capacity building in delivery methods for the curriculum implementers; - iv.
-Harmonize curriculum in tandem with regional and global trends; - v.
-Improve supervision of curriculum delivery to enhance learning outcomes and - vi.
+Harmonise curricula in tandem with regional and global trends; - v.
+Improve supervision of curriculum delivery to enhance learning outcomes and; - vi.
 Develop foundational skills.

-CHAPTER THREE: COMPETENCY BASED CURRICULUM
+CHAPTER THREE COMPETENCY - BASED CURRICULUM

-Improve quality of education at all levels through competency based curricula.
+To improve quality of education at all levels through competency- based curricula.

-The National curriculum revised in 2002 has majorly laid emphasis on achievement of stated objectives and subsequent evaluation of the curriculum has focused on the same.
+The National curriculum that was revised in 2002 laid emphasis on achievement of stated objectives.
+Subsequent evaluation of the curriculum has focused on the same.
 Whereas objectives are fundamental in all types of curricula, it is the resulting outcomes that are desired in terms of what the learner is able to do.
-The current curriculum envisaged that based on the designed objectives the learner would be able to exhibit behaviour commensurate with the aspects taught at each level.
-This has, however, not been the case as learners complete the levels yet they are do not display the expected level of competence.
-Results from SACMEQ-III show that Kenya's basic education system is failing to produce graduates with skills and competencies that satisfy the needs of a participatory society and the knowledge economy.
-SACMEQ-III shows that 40% of Standard 6 students cannot interpret information included in various part of a given text in association with external information, while only 6.4% are proficient in critical reading, i.e. can read from various parts of a given text and evaluate and make inference about the author's message.
-And 70% of those students are not numeracy competent, i.e. cannot translate verbal, graphic, or tabular information into an arithmetic form in order to solve a problem.
+The 8-4-4 curriculum envisaged that, based on the designed objectives, the learner would be able to exhibit behaviour commensurate with the aspects taught at each level.
+This has, however, not been the case as learners complete the levels yet they do not display the expected level of competence.
+Results from SACMEQ-III (2011) show that Kenya's basic education system is failing to produce graduates with skills and competencies that satisfy the needs of a participatory society and the knowledge economy.
+SACMEQ-III (2011) shows that 40 percent of Standard 6 learners cannot interpret information included in various parts of a given text in association with external information, while only 6.4 percent are proficient in critical reading, i.e. can read from various parts of a given text, evaluate and make inference about the author's message.
+Furthermore, 70 percent of those students are not numeracy competent, i.e. cannot translate verbal, graphic, or tabular information into an arithmetic form in order to solve a problem.

-In this regard, the curriculum reform will shift to developing curricula that defines the minimum standards of achievement for every level to ensure that the learner is properly guided and given the opportunity to acquire the necessary competences to progress to a subsequent level.
+In this regard, the curriculum reform will shift to developing curricula that defines the minimum standards of achievement for every level to ensure that the learner is properly guided and given the opportunity to acquire the necessary competencies to progress to a subsequent level.
 The rapid technological changes demand quality education that emphasizes the importance of producing learners who can take initiative and creatively innovate products and processes that spur talents and development of values.
 Competence based curriculum is the ideal option for achieving this objective.